The Broering Family

 How does your family balance work on the farm with other activities?

 Roger: The kids pitch in before and after school when possible, so we all work together as a family to get the work done.
 We think it is important for our kids to be involved in other things off the farm too.
-We enjoy watching Kelsey run cross country and track, and helping all the kids with their 4-H projects.
+We’ve enjoyed watching our kids run cross country and track, and helping all the kids with their 4-H projects.
 Although it can be challenging to do it all, we know the kids are learning a strong work ethic that will help them with everything they do.

 Meet more Ohio and West Virginia dairy farmers.